-World Outraged As Myanmar Reuters Journalists, Wa Lone & Kyaw Soe Oo, Sentenced To Seven Years In Prison
+World Outraged As Myanmar ‘Reuters’ Journalists, Wa Lone & Kyaw Soe Oo, Sentenced To Seven Years In Prison

-Two young Reuters’ journalists have been sentenced to seven years in prison by a Myanmar court on September 3, 2018.
-According to BBC, Wa Lone (32) and Kyaw Soe Oo (28)were convicted of violating the country’s state secrets act because they had been in possession of official documents pertaining to a massacre in Rakhine state.
-The pair have maintained throughout their case that the police had framed them by handed them the documents just before their arrest.
+Two young Reuters journalists have been sentenced to seven years in prison by a Myanmar court on September 3, 2018.
+According to BBC, Wa Lone (32) and Kyaw Soe Oo (28) were convicted of violating the country’s state secrets act because they had been in possession of official documents pertaining to a massacre in Rakhine state.
+The pair has maintained throughout their case that the police had framed them by handing them the documents just before their arrest.

 Inquistr reported that the journalists investigated the killing of a group of 10 men on a beach at Inn Din.
 The Rohingya men had been seeking refuge but it is alleged that the military shot eight of the men, while the other two were hacked to death by villagers on September 2, 2017.
 Lone and Soe Oo were collecting evidence of the massacre when the police invited them to dinner on December 12.
 The officials handed them documents about the murders, but upon leaving the restaurant, they were arrested immediately.

-The presiding officer, Judge Ye Lwin found that the reporters had intentions to “harm the interests of the state” and therefore found that they had committed a crime under Myanmar law.
+The presiding officer, Judge Ye Lwin, found that the reporters had intentions to “harm the interests of the state” and therefore found that they had committed a crime under Myanmar law.

 “And so they have been found guilty under the state secrets act.”